+ROLE Name Job Title Email Telephone

+ADSL Patricia Alvarez Operations Manager Patricia.alvarez@stclares.ac.uk 01865 517340

+Summer and Short Courses

+ADSL Jessica Black Accommodation and Jessica.black@stclares.ac.uk 01865 517711

+Welfare Officer

+ADSL Denise Academic Manager Denise.hopgood@stclares.ac.uk 01865 517756

+Hopgood Summer and Short Courses

-- 1. Report any concerns to the Designated Safeguarding Lead (DSL) Susan Tawse (Vice Principal, Pastoral) at susan.tawse@stclares.ac.uk or by calling 01865 517342.
-In Susan's absence, report concerns to Tessa Ely (Assistant Principal, Pastoral) at tessa.ely@stclares.ac.uk or by calling 01865 517385.
-At the International College and during vacation course periods, Lawrie Coupland has responsibility for Child Protection.
-He can be contacted at lawrie.coupland@stclares.ac.uk or by calling 01865 517310.
-The responsibilities of the Designated Safeguarding Lead are outlined in Annex 4. - 2.
-Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 3.
+- 2. Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 3.
 Ensure that students know that they can approach any adult in College if they are worried and they will receive a consistent supportive response. - 4.
 Include in the curriculum, opportunities for students to develop the skills they need to recognise and stay safe from abuse.